 Resilience - Confidence - Leadership

-Multi-day summer trips focussed on building outdoor and all-around life skills through backpacking and hiking in Maine’s wild places.
+Multi-day backpacking trips that build outdoor and all-around life skills in Maine’s wild places.

-Friday and Saturday nights camping, short (1-3 mile) backpack into campsite and longer (6-8 mile) day hiking on Saturday, then the short hike back out Sunday.
+This is an excellent introduction to camping.
+We leave Friday afternoon and hike an easy mile to our tent site with water nearby.
+Saturday we’ll hike up a local mountain (4 miles total), then a short hike back out Sunday.
 This trip is open to everyone but we strongly encourage those interested in the longer hikes to join us on for this introductory weekend of camping.

 Spend five days on one of the most beautiful sections of Maine’s Appalachian trail!
 This trip will take us to the Saddleback area where there are bald-topped peaks and an abundance of streams and lakes to keep us occupied.
 Daily mileage will be between 5-8 miles with the possibility for one food resupply at our mid-point to keep pack weights low and enthusiasm high.
 The focus of this trip is on learning real backpacking skills, such as how to set up and break down camp efficiently, pack your pack, stay warm, dry, comfortable and safe on the trail no matter the conditions and how to navigate using old fashioned maps and new fashioned apps.